App-vNext/Polly/docs/chaos/latency.md

 };

-// To use a custom function to generate the latency to inject var optionsWithLatencyGenerator = new LatencyStrategyOptions {
+// To use a custom function to generate the latency to inject var optionsWithLatencyGenerator = new ChaosLatencyStrategyOptions {
     LatencyGenerator = static args =>
     {